-In accordance with the Partnership Agreement, the Partnership must distribute all of its available cash, as determined by the general partner, to unitholders of record within 45 days after the end of each quarter.
+In accordance with the Partnership Agreement, the Partnership must distribute all of its available cash, as determined by the general partner, to common unitholders of record within 45 days after the end of each quarter.
 The following table details the distributions declared and/or paid by the Partnership for the years presented.
+As a result of the TRC/TRP Merger, which was completed on February 17, 2016, Targa owns all of the outstanding TRP common units.